nikhil2001-create/Asic-Design-Class/README.md

 ![image](https://github.com/user-attachments/assets/63f2e771-eed8-4953-b501-dd9ff0d209f7)

-The compiler generates architecture-specific instructions, while the assembler produces the corresponding binary patterns.
-To execute these instructions on hardware, an RTL (written in a Hardware Description Language) is used to interpret and implement the instructions.
-This RTL design is then synthesized into a netlist, represented as interconnected logic gates.
-Finally, the netlist undergoes physical design implementation to be fabricated onto the chip.
+The compiler creates architecture-specific instructions, and the assembler translates them into binary.
+An RTL in HDL interprets these instructions for hardware, then synthesizes them into a netlist of logic gates.
+The netlist is then implemented in physical design for chip fabrication.

 ![image](https://github.com/user-attachments/assets/ae0a287d-8bb4-4535-b6b0-5b1baf09008d)